keithsm23/Modelling-Financial-Risk-in-Cryptocurrency-Markets/README.md

 # Modelling Financial Risk in Cryptocurrency Markets

 This repository contains code for my MSc Data Science final project.
-The goal of this project is to model and analyze financial risk in the cryptocurrency markets using deep learning and econometric models like GARCH.
+The goal of this project is to model and analyze financial risk in the cryptocurrency markets using deep learning models like LSTM(Long Short Term Memory) and econometric models like GARCH(Generalized Autoregressive Conditional Heteroskedasticity).

 ## Contents
 - Modelling_Financial_Risk_in_Cryptocurrency_Markets.ipynb: Main notebook with preprocessing, neural network training, and GARCH analysis.